dting/clementine-vagrant-devenv/README.md

 ## Why

-Using vagrant allows for separating the host os from the dev environment.
-Packages installed for the project don't end up on the host system.
-Packages required by the project are tracked in the provisioning files.
-When on boarding a new member to the project, they can have the same dev environment up and running quickly.
+Using vagrant allows for:

+* Separating the host os from the dev environment (Packages installed for the project don't end up on the host system).
+* Keeping packages required by the project are tracked in the provisioning files.
+* On-boarding a new member to the project with identical dev environments, up and running quickly.
+* Mimicing production environments on local machines.

 ## Prerequisites